 Jungfraujoch, which sits at 3,463 meters above sea level, is actually a saddle between Jungfrau (4,158 meters above sea level) and Mönch (4,110 meters above sea level).

 Most tourists start their journey from Jungfraujoch in Interlaken Ost.
-From there, you have two options.
+From Interlaken, you have three options.

-- Classic Train Route via Lauterbrunnen and Wengen
+- Classic Train Route from Interlaken via Lauterbrunnen and Wengen

-- Modern Train Route via Grindelwald and the Eiger Express.
+- Modern Train Route from Interlaken via Grindelwald and the Eiger Express.

-There are two ways to reach Jungfraujoch to Interlaken and they couldn’t be more different.
-So what are these two options?
+There are three ways to reach Jungfraujoch to Interlaken and they couldn’t be more different.
+So what are these three options?
 Let’s find out more.

 Option 1: Interlaken to Jungfraujoch via Lauterbrunnen – Wengen